 To obtain a provider network topology as shown in Figure 3, we must solve two problems.
 First, for each endsystem we must select a provider node that carries the traffic between the endsystem and the provider network.
 Second, we must select transport links between provider nodes so that the provider nodes can relay the traffic between the endsystems.
-The total cost of the provider network are the costs of the access links and the transport links of the resulting topology, weighted by the amount of reserved bandwidth on the links.
-The objective is to determine a provider network topology such that the total cost is minimized.
+The total cost of the provider network is the cost of the access links and the transport links of the resulting topology, weighted by the amount of reserved bandwidth on the links.
+The